Sexual harassment commonplace for women on Parliament Hill, MPs say

 "Almost every single young woman who works on the Hill experiences it."

 But the problem is not limited to politicians, or even Ottawa.
-Ms. Liu said in her former area riding of Laval, Que., the standard double-kiss greeting was often used as a sexual opportunity by male constituents.
+Ms. Liu said in her former area riding riding on Montreal's north shore, the standard double-kiss greeting was often used as a sexual opportunity by male constituents.
 "Different men would lick my ear or put my ear in their mouth," she said.

 Successive governments have taken steps to address the problem, including a new bill introduced by the Liberal government last week intended to strengthen protections for public servants and employees in federally regulated industries, including, for the first time, political staff members and interns.